precisiontox/ptox-metadata-manager/README.md

 any error, can be used to find physical samples in the shipped boxes and that the experimental results can be produced in a FAIR and publishable way.
 <br>
-Users producing samples are invited to fill a form based on an experimental design defined by the Precision Toxicology project.
+Users producing samples are invited to fill a form based on an experimental design defined by the consotirum.
 It generates a spreadsheet stub containing the metadata regarding the sample exposition and collection steps.
 The sheets contain a unique identifier for each sample, general information about the experiment (the organisation, the start and end date, the species, etc.), and more specific information about which replicate is exposed to which compound, at which dose and at after how long it's been collected.
 <br>
 The spreadsheets are then uploaded to a shared Google Drive folder and opened for editing for when users hit the lab.
-The tool keeps track of the files uploaded to Google Drive, can even external files, and validates the content of the spreadsheets.
+The tool keeps track of the files uploaded to Google Drive, can import external files, and validates the content of the spreadsheets.
 This validation steps are mandatory before the files and boxes can be shipped.
 <br>
 Once marked as shipped, the file is locked and cannot be edited anymore.
 Users from the receiving partner can then mark the